Your Guide to Self-Publishing Your Children’s Book

 5. Upload Your Book and Set Pricing

 Once your book is formatted, upload it to your chosen platform.
 You’ll provide details like title, author name, description, and keywords.
 Setting the right price is important—too high might scare readers away, too low might undervalue your work.
-And having keywords and marketing terms for your book listing can give you great advantage.
+And having keywords and marketing terms for your book listing can give you a great advantage.
 Look into what's trending in your book genre, and make sure you're making the most of the market keywords online.

 6. Promote Your Book